PixarV/terraform-provider-r4/docs/resources/lb_target_group.md

 * `protocol` - (Optional, Editable) The protocol used to perform health checks on targets.
     * _Valid values:_ `TCP`, `UDP`, `HTTP`
     * _Constraints:_ `health_check.protocol` and target group `protocol` must be the same
-* `timeout` - (Optional, Editable) The amount of time, in seconds, after which no response indicates a failed health check.
+* `timeout` - (Optional, Editable) The amount of time in seconds, after which no response indicates a failed health check.
     * _Valid values:_ From 2 to 120
     * _Constraints:_ You can set a custom timeout value for HTTP target groups only
 * `unhealthy_threshold` - (Optional, Editable) Number of consecutive failed health checks after which the target status changes to unhealthy.